HewlettPackard/hpe-openservicebroker-clientapp/README.md

 # Open Service Broker Client App

-This project is a client platform for accessing services via the _Open Service Broker API_ [https://github.com/openservicebrokerapi/servicebroker/blob/master/spec.md](https://github.com/openservicebrokerapi/servicebroker/blob/master/spec.md).
+This project is a client platform for accessing services via the [_Open Service Broker API_](https://github.com/openservicebrokerapi/servicebroker/blob/master/spec.md).

 Exposing services via service brokers is an easy and abstracted way of accessing service providers' offerings.
 This app and the OSB API hide the implementations happening behind the scenes.
 A service broker is a program that acts as a middleman between the service provider and the user for this abstraction.
 This app will be able to access and implement the services offered by any valid service broker.